jburgy/jburgy.github.io/docs/_posts/2022-05-13-what-is-linear-programming.md

 I banged my head against a "LONG_BIT definition appears wrong for platform" issue for some time before giving up. [lfortran](https://lfortran.org/blog/2024/05/fortran-on-web-using-lfortran/) apparently emits WASM and is probably worth a try.
-I even asking Claude to translate `SMPLX` to python but that went nowhere.
+I even asked Claude to translate `SMPLX` to Python but that went nowhere.
 Then I remembered [pyscript](https://pyscript.net/) and experienced instant bliss!
 Take a look at the table below.
 While you were reading [above the fold](https://en.wikipedia.org/wiki/Above_the_fold), the page sneakily fetched `pyscript`, installed a version of